Updated May 11, 2023

-- No visitors will be allowed in rooms of patients who are suspected to have COVID-19 or who have tested positive, or any patients within the Infusion Center.
+- Visitors in rooms of patients who are suspected to have COVID-19 or who have tested positive will be required to wear the appropriate personal protective equipment (PPE).

-- End-of-life patients: Up to four visitors will be allowed.
+- End-of-life patients: Up to two visitors at a time will be allowed.
 There may be some circumstances where additional visitors may be allowed.
 Arrangements will be made in advance through discussion with the family and clinical team.
 COVID-19 positive patients at the end-of-life may have 2 visitors.
-The visitors who must adhere to PPE precautions
+Visitors must adhere to PPE precautions

 - Patients requiring community-based care:

-- Community-based care providers, including those who provide spiritual care, involved in the care of a patient may visit for continuity of care in addition to the one visitor.
+- Community-based care providers, including those who provide spiritual care, involved in the care of a patient may visit for continuity of care in addition to visitors.

 - Visitors cannot have tested positive or have been in contact with anyone who tested positive for COVID-19 within the last 14 days or have pending COVID results.